-2. Set Your Weekly Golf Practice Schedule
+2. Set The Days Of Your Weekly Schedule

-When it comes to discussing goals with a player on the practice tee, many times the goals are simply unrealistic for the amount of time they have to devout to the game.
+When it comes to discussing goals with a player on the practice tee, many times the goals are simply unrealistic for the amount of time they have to devote to the game.
 This is ok… but… we need to be reasonable or realistic.

-Even if you have only one hour, you should spend time on the three main areas of the game, full swing, short game and putting.
-So how do you break up your time?
+Even if you have only one hour, you should spend time on all three main areas of the game, full swing, short game, and putting.

-4. Learning A Motor Skill
+4. Golf Practice: Learning A Motor Skill

 One day, the little one will take two steps forward and then fall down.
 They will get up and try it again.
 This time making it six steps before falling down.
 In the third attempt, they may only make it two steps again.

-5. How To Break Up The Time In Your Practice Session
+5. How To Break Up Your Schedule

-6. Set Up Your Practice Station
+6. Set Up Your Work Station

-If you plan to work on your full swing, take a minute to think about how you can best set up your hitting station.
+If you plan to work on your full swing, take a break to think about how you can best set up your hitting station.
 What would you need to make it comfortable for your session?
 Depending on the time of year, this can sometimes be difficult, haha.

 7. Block Practice Vs. Random Practice

-To gain a full understanding of what block practice and random practice is… read a past article that we have written… Click here to read
+For a golfer to gain a full understanding of what block practice and random practice is… read a past article that we have written… Click here to read

 The dime tour would tell you that block practice is basically doing the same thing over and over.

-For example, taking a basket of practice balls and after warming up hitting the rest of the basket with a seven iron, to the same target with the same swing thought, this is block practice.
+For example, a golfer taking a basket of practice balls and after warming up hitting the rest of the basket with a seven iron, to the same target with the same swing thought, this is block practice.

-8. Find Your Challenge Point
+8. Find Your Challenge Point In Your Schedule